UPPMAX/uppmax_intro_day_1/docs/sessions/clusters.md

 - Which system has the least cores?
 - Can we see a difference between a regular weekday and weekends?
 - Can we see a difference between a working hours and the other hours?

+### (optional) Exercise 3: Find hardware specifications

+- Pick your favorite UPPMAX cluster
+- Read the doc
+- Find the hardware specifications of this cluster